turbot/steampipe-plugin-gcp/docs/tables/gcp_dataplex_lake.md

 ```

 ### Dataplex Lakes by location
-Explore which regions have the most Dataplex Lakes to better understand your data infrastructure distribution.
+Explore which regions have the most Dataplex Lakes to understand your data infrastructure distribution better.

 ```sql+postgres
 select